imansdn/khabgahYar/README.md

 # khabgahYar
-Find a dormitory with the help of machine learning in four steps:
+Find a dormitory with the help of machine learning in 4 steps:

  - 1) get and parse details .
  - 2) filter and add them to databse .